ToruNiina/libasd/README.md

 typedef std::vector<line_type>  frame_type;
 ```

-You might be afraid of the performance loss that is owing to a cache-missing
+You might be afraid of the performance loss that is owing to a cache-miss
 while you access to each line.
 But it is __not__ true.
 Although the usage is easy, you don't have to be afraid of the performance cost.
 Libasd contains frames as a single array, not an array of arrays.